-The oldest record in Scripture of someone who wanted to celebrate their birthday is that of an Egyptian Pharaoh at the time of the patriarch Joseph.
+The oldest record of a birthday celebrated in the Bible is that of an Egyptian Pharaoh at the time of the patriarch Joseph.
 One of the sons of Jacob, Joseph lived from around 1709 to 1599 B.C. and spent the majority of his life in Egypt.
 The account of this event is in Genesis 40.

-Our "birthday" story begins with a baker and a butler who served Pharaoh.
+Our birthday example begins with a baker and a butler who served Pharaoh.
 They were both prisoners for bringing the wrath of their ruler upon themselves.
 While languishing in prison they meet Joseph.
 A married woman had falsely thrown him into jail when her sexual advances were rejected.

-After HE was saved, Joseph goes on to save his entire family - the literal patriarchs of the twelve tribes of Israel - from famine in the land of Canaan (see Genesis 45 and 46)!
-Note also that NONE of this would have happened if it were not for God giving Joseph the ability to interpret dreams.
+Joseph, after he was saved, went on to save his entire family (the patriarchs of the twelve tribes of Israel) from famine in the land of Canaan (see Genesis 45 and 46)!
 Added up, what occurred because of a birthday would be a strong argument for keeping them since more good than bad happened on the day!

-The birthday was incidental to the overall desire of Herod and family to want to get rid of John.
-Using John's death on the day Herod decided to throw a party to celebrate when he was born as a reason to shun rejoicing over one's birth is another fallacious "guilt by association" argument.
+Herod's birthday was incidental to the overall desire to get rid of John.
+Using John's death on the day Herod decided to throw a party to celebrate when he was born, as a reason to shun rejoicing over one's birth, is a fallacious "guilt by association" argument.

-In conclusion, the Bible does not say it is wrong for a person to celebrate a birthday - either their own of someone else's.
-There simply is no teaching in God's word concerning these events one way or the other.
-There is no scripture, from Genesis to Revelation, which states it is a sin to keep track of the passing years.
-Neither is there a single scripture that says it is forbidden for families to rejoice at a patriarchal father reaching a great age, or hugging and loving a child, giving them a gift and congratulating them on their special day!
-In the end, it is not a sin for a person to observe the day they, or others, were born.
+The Bible does not say it is a sin to celebrate a birthday.
+There simply is no teaching concerning these events one way or the other.
+There are no verses that state it is wrong to keep track of the passing years of one's life.
+It is acceptable for a family to rejoice at a patriarchal father reaching a great age, or hugging and loving a child, giving them a gift and congratulating them on their special day!